reallyreadit/blog/_posts/2019-07-03-helpwithshare.markdown

 So, "Readup doesn't have likes and shares" is actually an understatement.
 In lieu of all that junk machinery, we have a proven way to determine who's read what -- in fine-grained detail, at scale.
 Instead of likes, we have _reads_.
 On Readup, reading something is roughly equivalent to giving it a like, a bump up, a promotion.
 And you don't even need to do it consciously.
 Reading, by definition, requires consciousness and intentionality, so those principles are baked into the cake already.

-Of course, nobody knows what you've read (because obviously; that would be weird) and the net result is a very _honest_ way to curate articles.
+Of course, nobody knows what you, as an individual, have read - because obviously.
+That would just be weird.
+But the net result of these hundreds of thousands of anonymous little data points is a way to curate articles that's significantly more honest, interesting, transparent, and "accurate"* than anything else out there. (*A relatively solid definition for "fake news" might be: that which people _like_ and _share_ without actually reading.)

+This is where "network effects" come into play.
+As Readup grows, it keeps getting better.

-This is a _profound_ innovation, and something that we think is going to sweep the world.
-Who cares what people _say_ they're reading.
+This no-likes no-shares network is a _profound_ innovation, if we can get it growing.
+We think it's something that could change the world.
+Who cares what people _say_ they're reading?
 Can you even imagine how transformative it would be if we could all tap into data about what everyone was _actually_ reading?
+What if we incentivize journalists and politicians to make the move?
+Knowing what we know about how reading has the power to bring people together, it's hard to avoid intense bouts of extreme optimism.

-That's the goal, and we'll be able to make that happen in the coming years, as long as we can also figure out... you guessed it: share.
+But it's a dangerous, even cruel optimism.
+Because we can only make it happen if we can also figure out... you guessed it: Share.

+When we say "Share" we aren't referring to a "share" feature.
+In fact, we don't even _know_ what we're referring to, but we think it's an external kind of hook.
+We think it might be some kind of interaction that:
+- is specific to the core technology of Readup and/or an experience that Readup provides to users, and
+- involves "roping in" outsiders, extending meaningful value to them in such a way that they can expand on the value by participating in Readup themselves

+Furthermore, we have a giant advantage that we still haven't capitalized on.
+That is: pride in Readup; identification with our mission; wanting to help grow a movement against the moral indignation of social media.
+It might be possible that people want Readup to grow so much that they're willing to promote us _independent of the core experience._ That might look like a button at the bottom of the site or app that says, "Do you love Readup?
+Tell everyone you know about it!"
+But, frankly, we have no reason to believe that the only people who would use such a feature would be our friends and family. :P (If you disagree, let us know!)

-One of our several failed attempts at share still currently exists on the site.
+Anywho, one of our several failed attempts at share still currently exists on the site.
 If you haven't noticed it, you're not alone:

 <img src="https://blog.readup.com/pics/lilshare.png">